kjhnns/iptk-uniform/README.md

 2. Run `bower install` to install front-end dependencies.

+3. Copy `app.sh.sample` and name it `app.sh`.

+4. Modify the `SEQUELIZE_URI` to match your local Postgres-Database Configuration.

+5. Allow the `app.sh` to be executed by executing `chmod +x app.sh`

-3. Run `grunt serve` to start the development server.
+3. Run `./app.sh serve` to start the development server.
 It should automatically open the client in your browser when ready.

 ## Build & development

-Run `grunt build` for building and `grunt serve` for preview.
+Run `./app.sh build` for building and `./app.sh serve` for preview.

 ## Testing